How to Care for Cashmere

 As a guide, the amount of water should be 50 times or more the weight of the cashmere product.
 In the case of a general ladies' sweater 200g, about 10L or more.

 Please wash one by one.

-Add a neutral detergent.
-(Use if you have a wool or fashionable detergent)
+Add a ph-neutral detergent.
+(Use if you have a wool cashmere shampoo)

 Thoroughly dissolve the detergent, soak it for 10 to 20 minutes, and then lightly press it to wash it.

 Avoid strong scrubbing and push-washing as they tend to shrink and fluff.

 If dirt is noticeable on the sleeves or collar, remove it with a light scrubbing.

 Rinse with water of the same amount and temperature as when washing.

 Rinse 2-3 times until the detergent foam is removed.